-Documentation of cross-team collaboration is a go-to resource for team members even when they use tens of different apps and technologies.
+Documentation for how the team collaborates is a go-to resource for team members even when they use tens of different apps and technologies.

-A strong leadership role is a must.
+Strong leadership is a desired skill.
 However, when you work cross-functionally, you cannot expect to show up at every corner and solve every problem.
-You have to delegate responsibilities and assign task owners and project owners.

 An easy way to link ownership to tasks and teams is by designing workflow management systems.
 By creating workflows you: